-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission Here’s our process.

-Constipation is characterized by less than three bowel movements per week.
+- fewer than three bowel movements per week

 Here are 13 natural home remedies to relieve constipation.

 Being dehydrated regularly can make a person constipated.
 To prevent this, it is important to drink enough water and stay hydrated (6,

 When a person is constipated, they might find relief from drinking some carbonated (sparkling) water.
 This can help them rehydrate and get things moving again.